StiveMan1/CheckPermission/README.md

 * Ensure the program is run with appropriate privileges to access the specified directories.
 * The program assumes a Linux environment and may not behave as expected on other operating systems.

-## License

-This program is licensed under the MIT License.
-See LICENSE.txt for details.